homecoded/sucodo/README.md

 * manual search by selecting the word groups manually
 * adding adjustable gaps between the test groups
 * merge edit and analyze mode into one screen (like a rich text editor widget)
-* add a sample text that can be used to illustrate how sucodo works
 * report after analysis:
     * most use sources
     * percentage indicator of how much text may be plagiarized